-How to become a smart calculated risk taker
+How to take calculated risk

 Smart and calculated risks take practice, and the more risks that you take, the smarter you become at doing the ones with the highest upside.